North Korea–Philippines relations: Early years

 During the Korean War, the Philippines allied with South Korea, against North Korea.

 Efforts to establish formal ties between the two countries began as early as the 1970s, but such efforts saw no significant development by the 1980s.
 Factors hindering such efforts include the Philippines' traditional anti-communist foreign policy at that time as well as suspicions that North Korea had been supporting the Communist Party of the Philippines and its armed wing, the New People's Army (NPA).
 Limited North Korean support to the NPA was alleged by a 1990 report of the Patterns of Global Terrorism by the United States Department of State.

 Formal relations establishment

+In 1991, future Filipino Foreign Affairs Secretary Domingo L. Siazon, Jr. visited North Korea as a guest of President Kim Il Sung.

 In 1998, as chair of the ASEAN Regional Forum (ARF), the Philippines initiated the process of admitting North Korea as a member of the forum but the latter had stated that Southeast Asian countries, such as Brunei and the Philippines, should first establish formal relations with North Korea before it would join the ARF.